bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 unconditionally as well; they then fit into a sort of "address sanitizer" or "debug asserts" sort of philosophy, where extra checks are always performed.

+Finally, note that there are two very interesting uses beyond the straightforward "fuzz with perturbations".
+First, *statistically sound benchmarking* (as implemented by Sightglass) might be able to take advantage of, e.g., measuring a set of runs that have been compiled with random function or basic-block orderings.
+This will need some careful consideration to separate what it is we wish to measure from what we wish to control for; but in principle, having the capability of randomizing small bits of the compiler pipeline at will is very powerful.

+Second, random perturbations can actually be seen as a special case of a general meta-framework or "control plane" for the compiler that directs optimization and lowering decisions.
+If we do the work to generally instrument the compiler with such a framework, we can also use it to, e.g., track "fuel" at compile time that is depleted by optimizations (bounding the amount of effort we spend), or order optimizations appropriately.
+This instrumentation could also help us to debug compiler issues by using the "fuel" to bisect exactly which transform causes an issue.

 ### Randomized ISLE Rule Application